jimorie/squibbler/README.md

 #### Design goals

-There already exists an excellent SQL query builder for Python in [Pypika](https://github.com/kayak/pypika).
-The main reason for using Squibble over Pypika is performance.
-And the reason that Squibble can offer better performance is a) that it uses mutable query objects, whereas Pypika guarantees immutability, and b) it is less complete and supposedly needs less overhead.
+The aim with Squibble is to provide a fast SQL query builder for Python with an intuitive API.
+Performance is prioritized over completeness or nice-to-have properties, such as immutability.

-While immutability is a nice property to have for writing correct code, it does come with a cost when new objects are created and data is copied.
+In fact, immutability is the main difference from the competing library [Pypika](https://github.com/kayak/pypika).
+Because Pypika guarantees immutability while Squibble does not, Squibble is able to benchmark better performance.
+In all other aspects Pypika is a better and much more complete and mature library.

 ## Tables